Swethavenkatesan20/realestate_mern/README.md

     connect to database and listen to port

-5.created app.js
+# 5.created app.js
     to save server related
     express should to installed
     import and export express as app

 npm run dev to run backend

-6. Created Models
+# 6. Created Models
-# user
+ user :
  with user credentials
 email, password, name, location

-# property
+ property :
 with property credentials
 property type, location, price, description, status

-7. created Controllers
+# 7. created Controllers
-# userControllers
+ userControllers :
 the method for register,login,getUserupdateUser,deleteUser,logoutgetAllUsers,deleteUser is written here and used in userRoutes for user actions

-# propertyControllers
+ propertyControllers :
 the methods for createProperty,getProperties,searchProperties,getPropertyById,updateProperty,deleteProperty,getAllProperties is written here

-8. created routes
+# 8. created routes
-# userRoutes
+ userRoutes :
 created routes for users with auth middlewares

-# PropertyRoutes
+ PropertyRoutes :
 created routes for all property with auth midlleware

-9. in app.js
+# 9. in app.js
-# add all the endpoints and routers with cors to connect with backend
+add all the endpoints and routers with cors to connect with backend